 Published: 12th May 2020

-On a day where the Chancellor of the Exchequer announced an extension to the inaugural Job Retention Scheme until the end of October – which will see the government continue to cover 80% of employee salaries up to a maximum of £2,500 – the frustration endures for directors of small limited companies who aren’t just falling through the cracks of government support but now starting to hit rock bottom.
-On 5 November 2020, the Chancellor announced that the Coronavirus Job Retention Scheme will be extended until the end of March 2021.
+On a day where the Chancellor of the Exchequer announced an extension to the inaugural Job Retention Scheme until the end of September 2021 – which will see the government continue to cover up to 80% of employee salaries up to a maximum of £2,500 – the frustration endures for directors of small limited companies who aren’t just falling through the cracks of government support but now starting to hit rock bottom.

 “Ignored again,” says one company director on social media.
 “At this point I have no choice but to fold the business.
 Won't even have money to pay corporation tax when it's due.”